Bintooot/aniascoben-portfolio/README.md

 # 🌐 Personal Portfolio Website

 Welcome to my personal web developer portfolio!
-This project showcases my work, skills, and experience as a frontend (and/or full-stack) developer.
+This project showcases my work, skills, and experience as a frontend developer.
 Built with modern web technologies and a strong focus on clean design and responsive layout.

 ---